To Do List

 - Check email regularly for official university communications

 Your Cornell NetID is your key to secure online services at Cornell.
 You will need it to view and pay your bursar (tuition) bill, add and drop courses, check financial aid awards and more.
 Your Cornell email address will be used for official university announcements.

-Your NetID and activation code will be sent to you after the university receives your response to your offer of admission (and deposit if your program requires one).
-You are expected to activate your NetID and Cornell email account* immediately.
+Beginning March 31, as soon as the university receives your response to your offer of admission, and deposit if your program requires one, you will receive an email (at your admissions email address) that your NetID was created and what to expect next.
+You are expected to activate your NetID and Cornell email account immediately.